 “I see parenting burnout more with parents of teenagers than with parents of toddlers.
 When you are a new parent, it’s early in your parenthood so you still feel like you are learning things,” says Dr. Sheryl Ziegler, psychologist and author of Mommy Burnout.
 “It’s not burnout until you feel like, ‘I’ve been doing this over and over, and I keep getting the same results.’
 Parents think, ‘I’m ineffective, they don’t listen to me, and I’ve lost myself.’”

-With social distancing across the country, that parenting burnout can feel even more intense.
+After this last year, that parenting burnout can feel even more intense.
 In addition to worrying about their family’s health, many parents have been trying to work from home while also providing assistance to kids learning remotely.
 Plus, being cooped up without the release of socializing with others outside the family can add to the overwhelm.

 The years of parenting older kids can be some of the most stressful.
 A research study published in Developmental Psychology found that mothers of middle-school age children reported the highest levels of emptiness and lowest levels of life satisfaction compared to moms of other age groups.
 And parenting burnout can be serious.
 A recent research study in Clinical Psychological Science found that parental burnout—characterized by overwhelming parenting exhaustion, emotional distancing from children, and a sense of parental ineffectiveness—is strongly associated with neglectful and violent behaviors towards children.